awsdocs/amazon-rds-user-guide/doc_source/USER_WorkingWithParamGroups.md

 ### RDS API<a name="USER_WorkingWithParamGroups.Listing.API"></a>

-To list all DB parameter groups for an AWS account, use the RDS API [https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DescribeDBParameterGroups.html](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DescribeDBParameterGroups.html) action\.
+To list all DB parameter groups for an AWS account, use the RDS API [https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DescribeDBParameterGroups.html](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DescribeDBParameterGroups.html) operation\.

 ## Viewing Parameter Values for a DB Parameter Group<a name="USER_WorkingWithParamGroups.Viewing"></a>